Sausalito to Alcatraz: Ferry Info & Travel Guide

 Alcatraz Tour Options

-Alcatraz City Cruises provides five tours to experience the island in different ways.
+Alcatraz City Cruises provides three tours to experience the island in different ways.
 Below you’ll find a short description of each, so you can choose the one that suits you best.

 Alcatraz Day Tour